 Instructions

-- Heat a medium-sized pot or saucepan over medium-high heat.
+- Heat a medium-sized soup pot or Dutch oven on medium heat.
 Once hot, add the olive oil and onions to fry for a few minutes.
 Stir often until the onions are soft.
 It should take about 6 minutes.
 Add the garlic and chilli – if using.
 Cook for another 3 minutes until the garlic becomes fragrant, stirring from time to time.

 - Add the cumin, coriander, turmeric and cinnamon.
 Fry for another 2 minutes, stirring to coat the onions with the spices.